 Through France ended up losing the match, Mr. Zidane was voted the country’s favorite personality in a recent annual newspaper poll.
 [1]

-But underlying that mechanical explanation is something more emotional: the obvious impulsivity (even stupidity) of Zidane's act has a visceral appeal in a world where most public actions are scripted and mediated with the greatest care.
-Zidane was pissed--who really knows why, or cares?--and he expressed himself directly.
+But underlying that mechanical explanation is something more emotional: the impulsiveness of Zidane’s act has a visceral appeal in a world where most public actions are carefully scripted.
+Zidane was pissed–who knows precisely why?–and he expressed himself directly.
 Not intelligently or articulately, but directly.
-That's in stark contrast to 99% of other public figures, and it's made Zidane authentic and, frankly, more interesting.
+That’s in stark contrast to most other public figures, and it’s made Zidane that much more authentic and interesting to a great many people

 We can and should decry Zidane’s poor sportsmanship, disdain attention-getting stunts, and aspire to a world of ethical sport.
 Even Zidane says “I hope that none of these kids [at a junior soccer tournament] will ever do something like I did.”
 But there’s clearly value in authenticity and, at times, in wearing our emotions on our sleeves.